-Know your guests, know what they want, know how to incentivise them.
+Know your guests, know what they want, know how to incentivize them.
 It’ll help you land more guests and, if you’re clever, more direct bookings.
 How?
-Promote these perks right on your hotel profile with Hotel News (another PRO-exclusive feature) and mention that guests can enjoy them by booking directly through you.
-You can find tips here on how to write Hotel News that’ll get you more guest.
+Promote these perks right on your hotel profile with Special Offers (another PRO-exclusive feature) and mention that guests can enjoy them by booking directly through you.
+You can find tips here on how to Special Offers can attract you more guest.

 Takeaway: Your added incentives are your hook—offer direct benefits to increase direct bookings.

 Grow your audience

-Now that you’ve identified the types of travellers visiting your profile, perhaps you’re curious to know what sorts of potential guests your competitors’ profiles are attracting.
+Now that you’ve identified the types of travelers visiting your profile, perhaps you’re curious to know what sorts of potential guests your competitors’ profiles are attracting.
 After all, your competition’s guests could very well be your guests.

 Expanding your audience to include theirs can help you grow your business.
 So how do you do it?
-With the Visitors’ Profile, you also have access to traveller data for your competitors’ profiles—leverage it.
+With the Visitors’ Profile, you also have access to traveler data for your competitors’ profiles—leverage it.

-Take a good a look at your competitors’ traveller types, and then at their profiles.
+Take a good a look at your competitors’ traveler types, and then at their profiles.
 Do you see that one of your main competitors is generating a lot of interest from vacationers, for example, while you are not?
 Perhaps that’s because their description depicts your location as an ideal vacation spot.
 Perhaps yours should too.
-Are they attracting business travellers by checking off that they have free Wi-Fi?
+Are they attracting business travelers by checking off that they have free Wi-Fi?
 Do the same.
-Do they have high-quality images of luxury suites that resonate with weekend travellers?
+Do they have high-quality images of luxury suites that resonate with weekend travelers?
 Upload images of your own most luxurious rooms.

 And if you want an easy way to ensure your rates are just as attractive as your competitors’, if not more so, use the rate shopper feature on your PRO account to this very end.